-In future editions, we will try to replicate the success of the new parity track.
+In future editions, we will try to replicate the success of the new parity-game track.
 Indeed, several teams submitting solvers to it eventually ended up extending their tool to participate in the LTL tracks as well.
 Finally, we will also update some of the rules of the competition so that it remains interesting to the community.

 \paragraph{Changes to rules} Starting with the 2022 edition of the competition, the following changes will be implemented: \begin{description} \item[Benchmark copyright.]
 All submitted benchmarks will be made publicly available via our repository\footnote{Currently hosted here: \url{https://github.com/SYNTCOMP/benchmarks}} under a CC-BY license. \item[Parallel tracks.]
-We will no longer differentiate between tool submissions to sequential and parallel tracks.
-Instead, we will make this distinction in the rankings by basing it on the wallclock time and user-CPU time used by the tools per benchmark.
-Regarding concrete time limits, all tools will be allowed $10.000$s wall-clock time and $4 \times 10.000$s user-CPU time since each \emph{job pair} ran on StarExec has access to one 4-core CPU. \item[StarExec.]
+To have clearer conclusions regarding which tools are faster, we will no longer differentiate between tool submissions to sequential and parallel tracks.
+Instead, we will make this distinction by having two rankings: one based on wallclock time (thus favoring parallel configurations), and one based on user-CPU time (favoring sequential ones).
+Regarding concrete time limits, all tools will be allowed $T$ units of wall-clock time and $4T$ units of user-CPU time (to limit parallel configurations).
+The factor $4$ was chosen since each \emph{job} ran on StarExec has access to one 4-core CPU. \item[StarExec.]
 For the next 3--5 years, at least, we will continue using StarExec to host the competition.
 We will follow its evolution in terms of hardware and will later revisit the question of whether alternative (locally hosted) frameworks better fit the needs of the competition and the community. \end{description}